 - It provides great protection against impacts because of the thick fabric and padding.

 - You’ll have a better hold on your grips because it’s not slippery.

 - This is best used in cold temperatures.
 These winter gloves are too warm to wear in warm climates.

 - The design options don’t look very nice.

-Dakine Cross is a top pick for mountain bikers who want to get maximum protection from their gloves.
-This one comes with very thick padding and fabric material that protects your hands from hard crashes and impacts.
+Dakine Cross is a top pick for mountain bikers who want maximum protection from their gloves.
+This one comes with thick padding and fabric material that protects your hands from hard crashes and impacts.

 - It gives you a very firm grip on your bars even if it has thick palm padding.

 - The knuckle protection and thick padding protect the back and front of your hands and palm against hard crashes and falls.

 - The designs are a bit off as they’re not that stylish.
 They’re more on the rugged side.